onepiecefreak3/XtractQuery/README.md

 ### Reference scripts

-.xq scripts can call methods from within themselves and other .xq scripts currently loaded in the engine.
-Normally, those calls happen via the CRC32/CRC16 of the function name to invoke them.<br>
+Scripts can call methods from within themselves and other scripts currently loaded in the engine.
+Normally, those calls happen via the CRC32-B or CRC16-X25 of the function name to invoke them.<br>
-To resolve those checksums back into human readable names, reference .xq scripts can be placed in the folder `reference` next to the command line tool.
+To resolve those checksums back into human readable names, reference scripts can be placed in the folder `reference` next to the command line tool.

-It is recommended to put every .xq script of a game in the references to have the highest probability of properly resolving all checksums.<br>
+It is recommended to put every script of a game in the references to have the highest probability of properly resolving all checksums.<br>
 However, there is no guarantee that a checksum will be resolved.

+Only scripts of the same type as the processed script will be used for reference.

 ## Examples